JLRipley314/teuk-fortran-2020/README.md

 I have successfully compiled the code with gfortran (version 9) and ifort (version 17).

+## Usage

+Feel free to contact me if you have any questions.
+Under `docs/` there is a `Documentation.md` file which goes over how you can install the code, and how to read out data.

 ## Derivation of equations of motion in coordinate form

 A Mathematica notebook that contains the equations of motion